 Methodology

-How DEPLOY verifies deployment status
+How does DEPLOY verify deployment status?

 By Ben Smith, Editor